survivejs/webpack-book/manuscript/styling/01_loading.md

 # Loading Styles

-Webpack doesn't handle styling out of the box, but loaders and plugins to get the setup you need.

-In this chapter, you set up CSS with the project and see how it works out with automatic browser refreshing.
+Webpack doesn't handle styling out of the box and you will have to use loaders and plugins to allow loading style files.
+In this chapter, you will set up CSS with the project and see how it works out with automatic browser refreshing.
 When you make a change to the CSS webpack doesn't have to force a full refresh.
-Instead, it can do something smarter.
+Instead, it can patch the CSS without one.

 ## Loading CSS